-This package supports health and wellbeing through the provision of active travel infrastructure within rural areas, encouraging longer trips to be made by walking, wheeling and cycling.
-Keeping physically active can improve both physicalxxxvi and mental health and wellbeingxxxvii.
+This package supports health and wellbeing through the provision of active travel infrastructure to create a connected long distance route between Aberdeen and Inverness, with associated placemaking interventions within settlements, encouraging both shorter and longer distance trips to be made by walking, wheeling and cycling.
+Keeping physically active can improve both physical and mental health and wellbeing li.
 The health benefits of increased uptake in active travel with improved activity levels would be expected to reduce future demand on healthcare facilities.
 Maintaining physical activity has been proven to reduce the risk of heart and circulatory disease by as much as 35% and risk of early death by as much as 30%.
-It has also been shown to greatly reduce the chances of asthma, diabetes, high blood pressure and cancerxxxvii, and adults who cycle regularly can have the fitness levels of someone up to 10 years youngerxxxix.
+It has also been shown to greatly reduce the chances of asthma, diabetes, high blood pressure and cancer lii.
+Furthermore, adults who cycle regularly can have the fitness levels of someone up to 10 years younger and people living in walkable, mixed-use neighbourhoods have higher levels of social capital, i.e. the extent and nature of our connections with others and the collective attitudes and behaviours between people that support a well-functioning, close-knit society, which positively supports wellbeing liv.

 The inclusion of active travel infrastructure is anticipated to improve connectivity between settlements along the A96 corridor.
-UK-wide, each traffic-free mile of the National Cycle Network (NCN) is estimated to be used for 77,000 walking trips and 23,000 cycling trips per annumxl, giving confidence that improved inter-urban routes would increase physical activity.
+UK-wide, each traffic-free mile of the National Cycle Network (NCN) is estimated to be used for 77,000 walking trips and 23,000 cycling trips per annumlv, giving confidence that improved inter-urban routes would increase physical activity.
 Furthermore, the Pont y Werin Bridge connecting Cardiff and Penarth, which are approximately 6km apart, has seen active travel trips between the city and the town increase by 86%, with 85% of users stating that the scheme had helped them increase their levels of physical activity.
-The health benefits arising from the intervention equate to over £4mxli.
+The health benefits arising from the intervention equate to over £4mlvi.
+Furthermore, delivering high quality active travel routes could also directly improve access to local health and wellbeing infrastructure as a result of improved active travel provision.

-The package is anticipated to increase the proportions of journeys undertaken by active modes between the settlements along the corridor.
-Assuming all the active travel interventions are fully implemented between the settlements along the corridor, the anticipated increase in mode share of walking and cycling are shown in Table 3.2.
-If this mode share was realised, it would be anticipated that road based travel could reduce, positively contributing to net zero targets.
+This package is anticipated to increase the proportions of journeys undertaken by active modes along the corridor.
+Assuming all the active travel interventions are fully implemented within and between the settlements along the corridor, the anticipated increase in mode share of walking and cycling are shown in Table 3.2.
+If this mode share was realised, it would be anticipated that road-based travel could reduce, positively contributing to net zero targets.
+It should be noted that the target mode shares for Forres, Elgin, Keith and Inverurie assume that the settlements are not bypassed as the provision of bypasses is not included within this package.